Corp-i1/Win-Labs/README.md

         - Or
         1. Right click on the `Win-Labs.exe` file and select **Pin to taskbar**.
 ## License
-This project is licensed under the **MPL-2.0 with a No Resale Clause**.
+This project is licensed under the **Corpi1 Software License (Based on Mozilla Public License 2.0)**.

 You are free to use, modify, and distribute the software. **Businesses and individuals can use it**, including in commercial activities.
 However, **you may not sell, repackage, or monetize the software itself**.